Consultant Speech and Language Therapist

 3. Any paper based confidential information is stored securely in accordance with General Data Protection Regulations and the Data Protection Act 1988.

-4. In accordance with law, all records will be kept securely until your child is 25 years old.
-After this time all records relating to your child will destroyed.
+4. All client records will be kept securely until a child is 25 years old.
+After this time all records relating to the child will destroyed.

 1. Caroline Murphy has an enhanced DBS certificate.
 Clients may see the Therapist’s DBS certificate at any time.